rtp-aws/rtp_aws_website/README.md

 # rtp_aws_website

-# originally used aws amplify
+# Originally used aws amplify
 I did not take notes.
 Retry this agian later.

 I thought it would create an s3 bucket behind the scenes but it did not.